Interstate 678: Route description

 I-678 begins at JFK Airport in the borough of Queens and proceeds along the stretch of highway known as the Van Wyck Expressway.
 I-678 progresses westward through the airport, crossing under airport taxiways as a six-lane freeway.
 Just after the taxiways, the expressway connects with North Service Road, which services the airport's western services.
 From there, the expressway begins to turn northward and crosses the United Airlines hangar.
 I-678 continues its northwestern path, curving to the northeast at the interchange with Federal Circle.
 From there, the highway continues northward, becoming a divided highway and meeting NY 878 (the Nassau Expressway) at exit 1E.
-I-678 continues northward, crossing under the Nassau Expressway and over NY 27 east (South Conduit Avenue) and the Belt Parkway.
-A short distance later, the highway intersects NY 27 west (North Conduit Avenue) at exit 1B.
+I-678 continues northward to the Kennedy Airport Interchange, where it crosses under the Nassau Expressway and over NY 27 east (South Conduit Avenue) and the Belt Parkway, and then over NY 27 west (North Conduit Avenue) at exit 1B.
 At this point the highway exits the facility of JFK Airport and maintenance switches to the New York State Department of Transportation.

 North of North Conduit Avenue, AirTrain JFK's elevated people mover structure begins to run above the expressway's median, and the Van Wyck descends to an open-cut structure.
 At this point, I-678 gains service roads on either side, connecting to local streets.
 I-678 continues northward along the Van Wyck Expressway through Queens, interchanging with Rockaway Boulevard, Linden Boulevard, Liberty Avenue, and Atlantic Avenue at exits 2 through 5, respectively.
 Just south of Atlantic Avenue, the AirTrain structure diverges to the east.
 After entering Jamaica, the Van Wyck crosses under a complex, two-level Long Island Rail Road structure with 13 tracks.